What Does a Wedding DJ Cost?

 Let the Buyer Beware!

-Bear in mind that your wedding DJ’s prices will change if you’re getting additional services like lighting packages or a photo booth.
+Bear in mind that your wedding DJ’s prices will change if you’re getting additional services like lighting packages or a photo booth (which you should totally consider!
+Our new Light Tunnel is a showstopper!).
 Once you’ve gathered multiple quotes, make sure you compare the DJs’ services as well as their prices.
 This helps you compare apples to apples so you get the best value overall.
 You’ll also be able to easily identify opportunities to save money (like going without the laser show) without settling for a sub-par DJ.

 It’s also worth pointing out that the prices listed above are just guidelines.
 There are poor-quality, amateur DJs charging way more than they should and hidden gems who offer rock-bottom prices (the former is more common than the latter!).